liddiard/personal-website-gatsby/src/pages/project/kikl.co.md

 type: software
 ---

 Sometimes you just need to get a link from one place to another, and the most convenient method of transport is your memory.
-Links like `http://bit.ly/1loNbfX/` are short, but they're very impractical to remember.
+Links like `http://bit.ly/1loNbfX/` are short, but they’re very impractical to remember.

 Instead of random number/letter links, kikl.co gives you fun and easy-to-remember URLs like `kikl.co/fat-walrus`, perfect for remembering, sharing by word of mouth, and typing easily.